dpaez16/Prime-Shine-Accounting/Back-End/README.md

 Running the Back-end API:
 - You will need a MongoDB cluster.
-- Make sure the following environment variables are defined (via `nodemon.json` or shell environment variables):
+- Make sure the following environment variables are defined:
   - `MONGO_USER`
   - `MONGO_PASSWORD`
   - `MONGO_CLUSTER_DOMAIN`